 Bespoke Metrology Fixtures – Why Your Measurement Process Needs Them

 As advancements in medical technology and devices rapidly continue, it is vital to ensure your in-house production processes are fully optimised.
-One area of particular importance in this circumstance is component measurement or the art of metrology.
+One area of particular importance in this circumstance is part measurement or the art of metrology.
 What is metrology you ask?
 Metrology is the science of measurement.
 It is the process of validating and verifying the size of a particular object to a predefined standard set out by a recognised quality system in a certified metrology laboratory.
 More commonly used in industries such as Science, Technology, Engineering and Manufacturing, by performing metrology on an object it means you are certifying the object meets internal quality assurance standards and that it is fit for purpose.

 When conducting metrology, metrology engineers, or metrologists, follow best practices such as calibrating measurement instruments and evaluating the reliability of measurement results by determining the measurement uncertainty.
 The latter is crucial as there are many factors that can influence measurement uncertainty such as the surrounding environment, the equipment used and even the metrology service providers themselves.
 More importantly, when performing metrology, the main thing to consider is to ensure the component under inspection is secured in a way that does not influence the overall measurement result.
 One way to achieve this is by utilising bespoke metrology fixtures.

 Why Use A Bespoke Metrology Fixture When Conducting Metrology?